 Download the Free File!
 This freebie is in my Resource Library.
-The PDF is under Paper Patterns, Cards and Gift Tags.
+The PDF is under Christmas and Paper Patterns, Cards and Gift Tags.
 Enter your first name and email to get the password to download this file.
 You’ll also have a chance to sign up for my newsletter to receive fun craft tutorials, tips, updates and more FREE files to help make crafting something special and unique easier!

 Check out the fun banner I made with the same templates!

 You may also enjoy these 12 Days of Christmas Ornament Gift Tags